chrislesante/nba_stuff/README.md

 ## Noteworthy

-The **lines_analyzer.py** script is only meant for high-level analysis and should not be relied upon for any significant betting insight.
-It was primarily built as an exercise in object-oriented programming (see `utility/lines_model/datamodel.py`).
-I have included a notebook in this repo which builds a machine learning model to predict over/under outcomes.
+`utility/lines_model/datamodel.py` was primarily built as an exercise in object-oriented programming. `lines_analyzer.py` can be used to make over/under and spread predictions powered by the Sci-Kit Learn module.

 ## sql.py

 The `utility/reference/sql.py` script is there to make interacting with the postgres database within python scripts much simpler as well as preprocessing for machine learning models much less arduous.
 The **convert_sql_to_df** function pulls data from the database into a pandas dataframe while the **export_df_to_sql** function pushes data from a pandas dataframe to the database.
-The **fetch_aggregate_betting_data** joins and aggregates data from the _lines_, _player_gamelogs_v2_, and _all_historical_players_ tables to provide interesting test metrics and helpful evaluation fields for machine learning models.
+The **fetch_aggregate_betting_data** joins and aggregates data from the _lines_, _player_gamelogs_, and _players_ tables to provide interesting test metrics and helpful evaluation fields for machine learning models.

 ## Visuals